OCHA-DAP/ocha-anticipy/docs/source/datasources/glofas.rst

 and that `leadtime_max` is **not** an input parameter to the reanlaysis.

 In this case, we would like the data for the past month.
-In general, we suggest specifying dates explicitly, as using e.g. `datetime.today()` will not produce the same results when run on a different day.
+In general, we suggest specifying dates explicitly, as using e.g. `date.today()` will not produce the same results when run on a different day.

 .. code-block:: python